vknarayan/dynamic-config-management/README.md

 management.endpoints.web.exposure.include=*

 Note: The above statements on refresh are also true for server.
-If we are embedding config server in K9, we need to do the above steps in server.
-But if config server is run as a separate microservice, you can do the refresh in k9 itself, which is a client.
+If we are embedding config server in the tool, we need to do the above steps in server.
+But if config server is run as a separate microservice, you can do the refresh in the tool itself, which is a client.

 How spring appln name propagated & properties are read by the server ?